 What can you do to Improve?

-It's great that you're tracking clients progress more regularly over time, but are the clinicians taking the time to physically review the client's responses at the beginning of each session?
+Are you taking the time to physically review the client's responses at the beginning of each session?
 This is one of the most compelling reasons to administer a questionnaire on a regular basis.
 It's easy to think you have a good idea of what's going on, but we're not psychics, why guess when you can quickly inform yourself using the client's own responses?
 These also come free of your own bias, which is an incredibly valuable part of this equation when you consider that clinicians underestimate dropout 4 out of 5 times*.